Topological actions of Temperley-Lieb algebras and Representation Stability: Representation stability for Temperley-Lieb algebras at

 \begin{proof} For each $p$, $V_{n,p}$ is a quotient module:

-The inclusion of a $(n,q)$ link state remains a $(n,q)$ link state.
-Therefore, $V_{n,p}$ is a quotient of a submodule of $\C M_n$, and the hypotheses of Lemma \ref{gpcsm} are satisfied for both the submodule and the sub-submodule in question.
-Therefore, we conclude by Lemma \ref{gpcsm} that $\{V_{n,p} \}_{n \ge N}$ is an $\LS$-module. \end{proof}
+Therefore, $V_{n,p}$ is a quotient of a submodule of $\C M_n$, and the hypotheses of Proposition \ref{gpcsm} are satisfied for both the submodule and the sub-submodule in question.
+Therefore, we conclude by Proposition \ref{gpcsm} that $\{V_{n,p} \}_{n \ge N}$ is an $\LS$-module. \end{proof}

 \

 Moreover, chains of standard representations have $\LS$-rank 1 (in particular, they are finitely generated).

 \